moondance-labs/tanssi-docs/node-operators/appchain-node/rpc-docker.md

 ## Syncing Your Node {: #syncing-your-node }

-Once your node spins up, the syncing process begins displaying lots of log information from the node configuration, the relay chain, and the node itself.
-At the beginning of the process, some errors are expected to be displayed, disappearing once the chain gets synced to the last block.
+Once your node spins up, the syncing process displays lots of log information from the node configuration, the relay chain, and the node itself.
+Some errors are expected to be displayed at the beginning of the process, disappearing once the chain gets synced to the last block.

 --8<-- 'code/node-operators/rpc/terminal/syncing-process.md'